BLCM/wlmods/Apocalyptech/README.md

 - **Expanded Legendary Pools** - Adds all legendary/unique items to the world drop pools.
 - **More Elemental Weapons** - Increases the probability of rolling the elemental version of any given weapon.
+- **No Loot Luck: Better Loot Edition** - Completely removes the effect of Loot Luck on gear drops, setting them instead to traditional Better Loot quality weighting.
 - **No Wasted Equipment** - Armor and Amulet parts will always match the player(s) currently in the game.
 Will eventually support Enchantments too, but that isn't done yet.
 - **Starting Gear** - Some alternate contents for the initial starting